 Before joining Team Heller, Michael worked for California based nonprofits in various roles.
 These include Data Analyst at CASA of Los Angeles, Salesforce Manager at the 2015 Special Olympics World Games, CRM Manager at U.S. Vets, and Data Systems manager at the California Charter Schools Association.
 He also held a role of Senior Project Manager for a Salesforce consulting firm specializing in for-profit businesses.
 Michael holds a Bachelor of Arts in Economics from California State University at Los Angeles.
 During his free time, Michael enjoys camping, hiking, traveling, and exploring the great city of Los Angeles with his wife and young son.
 Most weekend nights, you will find Michael at a local L.A. venue with one of the two Latino bands in which he plays bass.

-Before joining Heller in 2018, Jonelle worked in the nonprofit sector for over twelve years, primarily in donor development for organizations of all sizes and missions.
+Before joining Heller, Jonelle worked in the nonprofit sector for over twelve years, primarily in donor development for organizations of all sizes and missions.
 She served as Development Director for the Watershed Center Grand Traverse Bay where she led a major Salesforce Implementation project.
 She then went on to overhaul the Salesforce Data Management processes for Interlochen Center for the Arts’ extensive Annual Fund.
 Jonelle has a passion for marrying her in depth knowledge of nonprofit operations and fundraising with the most cutting-edge technology to streamline the important work of mission-based organizations.
 As a native northern California who has settled in Rural Northern Michigan, she spends her free time cooking and hunting for the perfect skipping stone with her children and partner on the shores of Lake Michigan.

 I attended an ACMP Texas event in September and one session particularly inspired me.
 Lanette Ferguson of TEKsystems presented on the idea of using Journey Maps as a change management tool in technology implementations and I thought it was so awesome, I created a version that could be used for nonprofit tech projects.